Wisconsin School Music Association

 a.
 Three years as an active WSMA adjudicator and nine WSMA assigned festivals or

 b.
-Nine years preparing students for solo and ensemble festivals in a school setting.
+Nine years preparing students for solo and ensemble festivals in a school setting or

 3. Acceptable evaluation record as a WSMA adjudicator.